labrystechnology/AiDE-AI/README.md

     └── TEMPLATE.md        # Session log template
 ```

----

 ## Contributions

 We welcome contributions!
 Feel free to suggest improvements or submit templates that enhance the usability of `.context`.

-Here’s the updated README with the optional consideration section appended:

----

-# `.context` Framework for AI-Assisted Development

-...

----

 ## Optional Consideration: Global Rules for AI Assistants